guspan-tanadi/guspan-tanadi.github.iold/about.md

 ### Pedestrian

-Spend each day for 6500 steps.
+Spend each day for 6.500 steps.

 ### Thinker

-Keep the act conscious.
+Be philosophically, do you have time for such ?
+At least keep any act in conscious.